phuuthanh-dev/perfume-shop/README.md

-# :sunglasses: Flower Shop - Assigment PRJ301 - JAVA WEB APPLICATION DEVELOPMENT
+# :sunglasses: Perfume Shop - Assigment PRJ301 - JAVA WEB APPLICATION DEVELOPMENT

 The main project folder that for learning, practicing and taking assignment score in class